Nutrien Ltd (NTR) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for NTR is $97.27, which is $14.74 above the current price.
-The public float for NTR is 494.36M and currently, short sellers hold a 1.12% ratio of that float.
-The average trading volume of NTR on December 29, 2023 was 1.76M shares.
+The average price predicted for Nutrien Ltd (NTR) by analysts is $97.57, which is $15.14 above the current market price.
+The public float for NTR is 494.36M, and at present, short sellers hold a 0.88% of that float.
+On January 02, 2024, the average trading volume of NTR was 1.75M shares.

 NTR’s Market Performance

-NTR’s stock has seen a 1.91% increase for the week, with a 2.04% rise in the past month and a -10.17% fall in the past quarter.
-The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 2.57% for Nutrien Ltd .
-The simple moving average for the past 20 days is 2.51% for NTR’s stock, with a -8.85% simple moving average for the past 200 days.
+NTR’s stock has seen a -0.62% decrease for the week, with a 1.48% rise in the past month and a -8.79% fall in the past quarter.
+The volatility ratio for the week is 1.33%, and the volatility levels for the past 30 days are at 2.57% for Nutrien Ltd. The simple moving average for the past 20 days is 2.03% for NTR’s stock, with a -9.05% simple moving average for the past 200 days.

-During the last 5 trading sessions, NTR rose by +1.91%, which changed the moving average for the period of 200-days by -25.71% in comparison to the 20-day moving average, which settled at $55.21.
-In addition, Nutrien Ltd saw -22.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NTR fell by -0.62%, which changed the moving average for the period of 200-days by -22.81% in comparison to the 20-day moving average, which settled at $55.35.
+In addition, Nutrien Ltd saw -22.87% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NTR